How Much Should I Save? 🏦

 Another helpful technique is to ensure you have a place where you can squirrel the money away 🥜 Out of sight... out of mind, as the saying goes.
 So, setting up a separate account where you can store your savings may also help you avoid the temptation to dip into your pot unless absolutely necessary.

-If you'd like to learn more about Plum's automatic savings tool, then you can check out our website.
+If you'd like to learn more about Plum's automatic money-stashing tool, then you can check out our website.
 Plum is currently available through Messenger, or an app for iOS (with an Android app also due for release in October 🤖).